kangfenmao/cherry-studio/README.md

 # Cherry Studio

-Cherry Studio is a desktop client for multiple cutting-edge LLM models, available on Windows, Mac and Linux.
+🍒 Cherry Studio is a desktop client that supports multiple Large Language Model (LLM) providers, available on Windows, Mac and Linux.

 # Screenshot